 Despite the fact that tea can strengthen teeth and prevent tooth loss, it can also cause severe stains on a once bright smile.
 Drinking too much tea can also be harmful to your health.
 In a study from 1982, researchers found that drinking tea while eating can actually result in a drastic reduction of iron absorption from your food.
 Considering this surprising fact, you might keep your tea ritual to breaks and drink water during lunch.
 It should also be noted that adding sweetener to your tea minimizes any beneficial effects and adds to its disadvantages.

 Health Benefits of Coffee

 Plenty of information floats around on the health benefits of coffee.
-Does that make it a better choice over tea?
+Does that make it a better choice in the tea vs coffee debate?
 Or does that mean we’re just putting more money into research on coffee specifically?
 It may be up to you to decide.
 But here are some of the known benefits of coffee:

 - Caffeine can give you a brain boost that improves your concentration and memory.

 - Coffee can be a valuable source of antioxidants.